 Don’t Wait for “Later” to Collect Wedding Pictures from Guests

 How many times have you heard, “I’ll send these photos to you later” or “I’ll upload them tonight”?

 Later sometimes means never!

-This poses a real problem: how do you get all the photos guest took at your wedding?
+Does this pose a real problem?
+We think so: how do you get all the photos guests took at your wedding?

 You can plead for people to send in their photos after the wedding, that never works very quickly at all.
 And you want to see ALL THE PHOTOS immediately, as soon as the next morning… right?!